chmelevskij/toms-dope/README.md

 var calculate = x => square(double(add1(x)))
 ```

-If we have another set of functions it becomes quite tedious and error prone.
+If we have another set of functions it becomes quite tedious and error-prone.
 To tackle this problem we can write a little helper called `pipe` which would
 take multiple functions and apply them left to right, building a similar
-function to calculate which can later on be used as a function.
+function to calculate which can, later on, be used as a function.
 Let's think
 this problem through.
 Our function has to accept multiple a list of functions
-and pass result of the previous one into the next one.
-First let's build
-function which does the last step.
+and pass the result of the previous one into the next one.
+First, let's build the function which does the last step.

 ```javascript
 var _pipe = (f, g) => x => g(f(x))